charlesm93/MixedSolver/README.md

 # Appendix Code for the "Mixed Solver" paper
-Appendix with code for the mixed solver paper.

 This repository contains code that was used to compare two methods to solve differential equations, with the Bayesian inference